-Use these race day tips to help ensure the day of the race is a pleasant one and that your race day experience is a wonderful memory.
+Use these race day tips to enjoy race day!
+Ensure it is a pleasant day and create a wonderful memory.

 The day of the race has finally arrived.
 You have done all the hard work -- completed the training, did the early morning runs, ran in all sorts of weather conditions, agonized over missing a few training runs -- and you survived it all!
 This is your race day to enjoy.
 Use these racing tips and have your best run ever!